Ding Dong Bell: William Stonard's composition

 There is also a version composed as a four-part round by William Stonard (1585–1630) to the following text:

 Reformed versions

 The most common modern version is arguably already a moderation of the theme of the original rhyme.
 The fear that children might be affected by the violence of the rhyme and specifically that children might be tempted to put cats in wells, led to several attempts to reform the rhyme.
 In his New Nursery Rhymes for Old (1949) Geoffrey Hall published the following alternative:

-A modern version replaces the word "pussy" with "kitty".